Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Adaptive Ensemble Prediction

-Here, $z$ is defined such that a random variable $Z$ that follows the Student's-t distribution with $i-1$ degrees of freedom satisfies the following condition: $Pr\left[Z \leq z \right] = 1 - \alpha / 2$. $\alpha$ is called the significance level and $(1 - \alpha)$ is called the confidence level.
+Here, $z$ is defined such that a random variable $Z$ that follows the Student's-t distribution with $i-1$ degrees of freedom satisfies the condition $Pr\left[Z \leq z \right] = 1 - \alpha / 2$. $\alpha$ is the significance level, and $(1 - \alpha)$ is the confidence level.
 We can read the value $z$ from a precomputed table at runtime.
-To compute the confidence interval with small number of samples (i.e. local predictions), it is known that the Student's-t distribution is more suitable than the normal distribution.
+To compute the confidence interval with a small number of samples (i.e., local predictions), it is known that the Student's-t distribution is more suitable than the normal distribution.
 When the number of local predictions increases, the Student's-t distribution approximates the normal distribution.

 We can do pair-wise comparisons between the predicted label and all other labels.
 However, computing CIs for all labels is costly, especially when there are many labels.
-To avoid excess costs of computing CIs, we compare the probability of the predicted label against the total of the probabilities of other labels.
-Since the total of the probabilities of all labels (including the predicted label) is 1.0 by definition, the total of the probabilities for the labels other than the predicted label are $1 - \left<p_L\right>_i$ and the CI is the same size as that of the probability of the predicted label.
-Hence, our termination condition is
+To avoid the excess costs of computing CIs, we compare the probability of the predicted label against the total of the probabilities of other labels.
+Since the total of the probabilities of all labels (including the predicted label) is 1.0 by definition, the total of the probabilities for the labels other than the predicted label is $1 - \left<p_L\right>_i$, and the CI is the same size as that of the probability of the predicted label.
+Hence, our early-exit condition is as follows.